CitizensFoundation/your-priorities-app/client_dist/bower_components/paper-toast/README.md

 | --- | --- | --- |
 | `--paper-toast-background-color` | The paper-toast background-color | `#323232` |
 | `--paper-toast-color` | The paper-toast color | `#f1f1f1` |

+This element applies the mixin `--paper-font-common-base` but does not import `paper-styles/typography.html`.
+In order to apply the `Roboto` font to this element, make sure you've imported `paper-styles/typography.html`.